State Space Closure: Revisiting Endless Online Level Generation via Reinforcement Learning: Discussion and Outlook

 \section{Discussion and Outlook}

-We have formulated SSC and examined quality and diversity of EDRL designer.
-Experiments show that although current EDRL approach can online generate high-quality levels robustly over a long time, its ability in generating diverse levels is limited because of SSC.
+We have formulated SSC and examined the quality and diversity of EDRL designers.
+Experiments show that although the current EDRL approach can online generate high-quality levels robustly over a long time, its ability in generating diverse levels is limited because of SSC.

 According to the formulation of SSC, it is deduced that the diversity is mostly influenced by the scale of the closure.
-In the optimal case, the closure equals to the state space so that EDRL designer can achieve the best diversity degree.
-We argue that the issue of limited diversity can hardly be solved by sorely tuning or reformulating the reward function within the current framework.
+In the optimal case, the closure is equal to the whole state space so that EDRL designer can achieve the best diversity degree.
+We argue that the issue of limited diversity can hardly be solved by solely tuning or reformulating the reward function within the current framework.
 Future work should consider making the state transition more complex, so that the closure can be larger and the diversity can be improved.

-On the other hand, SSC is likely to assure the robustness of generating endless level with good quality.
-Though SSC has occurred in the current EDRL implementations, we have no idea about how does EDRL learn to evoke SSC.
-Future works that apply OLG via RL are suggested to consider carefully about the design of state space and state transition to allow the occurrence of SSC.
+On the other hand, SSC is likely to assure the robustness of generating high-quality levels endlessly.
+Though SSC has occurred in the current EDRL implementation, we can not explain how EDRL learns to evoke SSC.
+Future work investigating OLG via RL are suggested to carefully design the state space and state transition to allow the occurrence of SSC.
 As the formulation and derivation of SSC are generic, it is interesting to verify in other RL tasks (e.g., \textit{BipedalWalker} in Gym \cite{brockman2016openai}) whether SSC appears and enables robust long-term reward or not.